Courses

 B. Name the various regions of our galaxy and locate the Sun’s position in it.

-E. Explain Hubble’s Law in connection with the galaxies in the universe.
+F. Explain Hubble’s Law in connection with the expansion of the Universe.

-F. Discuss dark matter and dark energy and their influence in the universe.
+G. Discuss the evidence for dark matter and dark energy and their apparent influences on galaxies and the Universe.

-I. Discuss the factors to be considered in determining the age of the universe.
+K. Discuss the factors to be considered in determining the age of the Universe.

-J. Explain the concepts of bound universe and an unbound universe.
+L. Explain the concepts of a bound universe and an unbound universe.

-K. Describe the Inflationary Big Bang Theory and compare it to alternative scientific theories of the origin of the universe.
+M. Describe the Inflationary Big Bang Theory and compare it to alternative scientific theories of the origin of the Universe.

 VII.
 Science and the Media